Maxadore/Mikar/README.md

 # Mikar ![](https://media.discordapp.net/attachments/1049962809338896384/1050009234668015626/096c2a84-c1bd-4759-a828-dfe051c19bab.webp?width=87&height=58)

-Mikar is a platform game developed in C++ with the SFML by the Unranked team.
+Mikar is a RPG developed in C++ with the SFML by the Unranked team.
 It was developed during our second year of study for a period of six months within the [Gaming Campus](https://gamingcampus.fr/ecoles/ecole-developpeur-jeux-video-g-tech.html).

 ![](https://media.discordapp.net/attachments/1050541279634796614/1050541893366333561/image.png)